stimulusreflex/cable_ready/README.md

 ### 📦 Releasing

+1. Make sure that you run `yarn` and `bundle` to pick up the latest.
-1. Bump version number at `lib/cable_ready/version.rb`
+2. Bump version number at `lib/cable_ready/version.rb`.
+Pre-release versions use `.preN`
-2. Run `rake build`
+3. Run `rake build`
-3. Run `rake release`
+4. Run `rake release`
-4. Run `yarn publish --no-git-tag-version`
+5. Change package version in `package.json`.
+Pre-release versions use `-preN`
-5. Commit and push changes to the `package.json` file
+6. Commit and push changes to the `package.json` file
+7. Run `yarn publish --no-git-tag-version`

 ## 📝 License